panoramicdata/Toggl.Api/README.md

 This is a .NET 8.0 library for the Toggl API.

 We now only provide v9 support.
 Many endpoints are currently missing.
-You pull requests are welcome!
+Your pull requests are welcome!

+## Breaking change!!!
+**To avoid the conflict with System.Threading.Tasks.Task, we have renamed the Task class to ProjectTask.
+This will require you to update your code to use ProjectTask instead of Task.**

 ## Contributing